 1. Set up the activity

 Set up the activity with a fan, a smooth surface, and ice cubes.
-You might go through some trial and error, as we did, in order to get results kids can easily observe and identify.
+Experiment with different surfaces, fan speeds, and other variants to get results kids can observe and identify.

-For our second attempt, we placed the ice cubes on a glass cutting board (turned upside down as the underside is smooth).
+- Place the ice cubes on a glass cutting board (turned upside down as the underside is smooth).
+This is what we used for the ice cube experiments.

 We also tried various fans – a small table fan, a slightly larger 12 in.
 (30 cm) table model, and a floor model.
 The 12 in.
 (30 cm) sized fan is shown in the picture.
 It proved the best for moving the ice cubes.